SoteriaInitiative/coredata/documentation/design.md

 Justification: + pragmatic - might have adverse effect as same account info would look different in different FL nodes

 Alternatives considered: Object relational; +efficient bur -complex to adapt

+## Categorical Data Encoding
+Categorical data can be modeled either as an attribute for each category or as a value type.
+Since modeling as an attribute requires data standard changes value type modeling is preferred here.

+Decision (Tentative): Categories will be encoded as value types with yet to be defined type standards for each value type.

+Justification: + change resistant + avoids sparse/empty columns - processing for machine learning might need standardization

+Alternatives considered: attribute encoding; - hard to read, - many null columns

+## Risk Based Data Attribute Collection
+The data standard requires the same set of data attributes, independent of the risk classification of the entity.
+While that may require additional data elements that may not be needed at present, there is no guarantee such data may not be required at a future point in time.
+Additionally, for the purpose of machine learning across institutions, there is a high probability not every institution rates teh same entity at same risk level.

+While there is value in performing customer/transaction reviews with a risk-base perspective, collecting the data is not an recommended approach.
+What is unavailable is that certain functions/roles to an account or an entity may not legally be required to disclose specific details (e.g., US company directors), in such cases the commissions must be treated consistently.

+Decision (Tentative): Same set of data attributes for all risk classes of parties, consistent omissions of attributes for specific type of roles/functions only.

+Justification: + aids machine learning + ensure data availability in case of risk class change - challanging for certain roles/functions

+Alternatives considered: optional attributes; - arbitrary data imbalance reduces AI benefits